-Similar to the French front in look and construction, but the top four buttons are removable so that one can put in tuxedo studs.
+Similar to the French front in look and construction, but the top four buttons (below the collar button) are removable in order to be replaced with tuxedo studs.
 We suggest only going with this option when buying a tuxedo shirt.

 Tuxedo front Pique (Bib)